sysadminmexico/brut3k1t/README.md

 ---

+### a.
+Dependency Issues

 Installing dependencies:

     sudo apt-get install build-essential libssl-dev libffi-dev python-dev

 Make sure `firefox` is installed (default for most OS).
 If your operating system permits, install `firefoxdriver` as well.

----
+Some people may see problems pertaining to `firefox` when utilizing `selenium`.
+Here is my (working) Firefox version:

+    Mozilla Firefox 52.2.0

 Installing `pip` modules

 If you are using Ubuntu and derivatives, make sure to enable the `universe` repo!

-    sudo add-apt-repository universe
+    $ sudo add-apt-repository universe

 Install pip, and all the dependencies in `requirements.txt`.

-    sudo apt-get install python-pip
+    $ sudo apt-get install python-pip
-    sudo pip install -r requirements.txt
+    $ sudo pip install -r requirements.txt

----
+### a.
+Firefox/Geckodriver Issues

 If you are getting an error such as `Can't load the profile.
-Profile Dir: /some/path`, or `'geckodriver' executable needs to be in PATH. `, that means that `selenium` can't find the path to Firefox.
-You are most likely on a non-Kali Linux operating system, and you chos and here's to fix:
+Profile Dir: /some/path`, or `'geckodriver' executable needs to be in PATH. `, that means that `selenium` can't find the path to `geckodriver`.

 First, `sudo apt-get remove python-selenium`.

-* Run the `installer.py`, this time choosing __Ubuntu / Parrot OS i386__ or __Ubuntu / Parrot OS amd64__ depending on your architecture.
+* Run the `installer`, this time choosing __Ubuntu / Parrot OS i386__ or __Ubuntu / Parrot OS amd64__ depending on your architecture.
 Running this will ensure that `geckodriver` will be installed into your `PATH`.

+If you wish to do it manually, download the geckodriver [here](https://github.com/mozilla/geckodriver/releases/), and place the executable in your path (preferably `/usr/bin`).

 This sort of issue occurs mostly in non-Kali Linux distributions, even in other Debian-based distros.